 ADA = adalimumab

 The overall clinical adverse event profile was similar between tocilizumab and adalimumab.
 The proportion of patients with serious adverse events was balanced between the treatment groups (tocilizumab 11.7 % vs. adalimumab 9.9 %).
 The types of adverse reactions in the tocilizumab arm were consistent with the known safety profile of tocilizumab and adverse reactions were reported at a similar frequency compared with Table 1.
 A higher incidence of infections and infestations was reported in the tocilizumab arm (48 % vs. 42 %), with no difference in the incidence of serious infections (3.1 %).
-Both study treatments induced the same pattern of changes in laboratory safety parameters (decreases in neutrophil and platelet counts, increases in ALT, AST and lipids), however, the magnitude of change and the frequency of marked abnormalities was higher with tocilizumab compared with adalimumab.
+Both trial treatments induced the same pattern of changes in laboratory safety parameters (decreases in neutrophil and platelet counts, increases in ALT, AST and lipids), however, the magnitude of change and the frequency of marked abnormalities was higher with tocilizumab compared with adalimumab.
 Four (2.5 %) patients in the tocilizumab arm and two (1.2 %) patients in the adalimumab arm experienced CTC grade 3 or 4 neutrophil count decreases.
 Eleven (6.8 %) patients in the tocilizumab arm and five (3.1 %) patients in the adalimumab arm experienced ALT increases of CTC grade 2 or higher.
 The mean LDL increase from baseline was 0.64 mmol/L (25 mg/dL) for patients in the tocilizumab arm and 0.19 mmol/L (7 mg/dL) for patients in the adalimumab arm.
 The safety observed in the tocilizumab arm was consistent with the known safety profile of tocilizumab and no new or unexpected adverse reactions were observed (see Table 1).

 MTX naïve, early RA

-Study VII (WA19926), a 2-year study with the planned primary analysis at week 52 evaluated 1 162 MTX-naïve adult patients with moderate to severe, active early RA (mean disease duration ≤ 6 months).
+Trial VII (WA19926), a 2-year trial with the planned primary analysis at week 52 evaluated 1 162 MTX-naïve adult patients with moderate to severe, active early RA (mean disease duration ≤ 6 months).
 Approximately 20 % of patients had received prior treatment with DMARDs other than MTX.
-This study evaluated the efficacy of intravenous tocilizumab 4 or 8 mg/kg every 4 weeks/MTX combination therapy, intravenous tocilizumab 8 mg/kg monotherapy and MTX monotherapy in reducing the signs and symptoms and rate of progression of joint damage for 104 weeks.
+This trial evaluated the efficacy of intravenous tocilizumab 4 or 8 mg/kg every 4 weeks/MTX combination therapy, intravenous tocilizumab 8 mg/kg monotherapy and MTX monotherapy in reducing the signs and symptoms and rate of progression of joint damage for 104 weeks.
 The primary endpoint was the proportion of patients achieving DAS28 remission (DAS28 < 2.6) at week 24.
 A significantly higher proportion of patients in the tocilizumab 8 mg/kg + MTX and tocilizumab monotherapy groups met the primary endpoint compared with MTX alone.
 The tocilizumab 8 mg/kg + MTX group also showed statistically significant results across the key secondary endpoints.
 Numerically greater responses compared with MTX alone were observed in the tocilizumab 8 mg/kg monotherapy group in all secondary endpoints, including radiographic endpoints.
-In this study, ACR/EULAR remission (Boolean and Index) were also analysed as pre-specified exploratory endpoints, with higher responses observed in the tocilizumab groups.
-The results from study VII are shown in Table 7.
+In this trial, ACR/EULAR remission (Boolean and Index) were also analysed as pre-specified exploratory endpoints, with higher responses observed in the tocilizumab groups.
+The results from Trial VII are shown in Table 7.

 Table 7.
-Efficacy Results for Study VII (WA19926) on MTX-naïve, early RA patients
+Efficacy Results for Trial VII (WA19926) on MTX-naïve, early RA patients